makrai/notes/liu1908-summarization.md

 ## 4.2 Implementation Details

-* PyTorch, OpenNMT (Klein+ 2017) and the ‘bert-base-uncased’ 2 version of B ERT
+* PyTorch, OpenNMT (Klein+ 2017) and the ‘bert-base-uncased’ 2 version of Bert

 # 5 Results 6

 ## 5.1 Automatic Evaluation

 * Table 2 summarizes our results on the CNN/DailyMail dataset.
 The first block
-  * B ERT -based models outperform the L EAD -3 baseline which is not a
-  * B ERT models collectively outperform all previously proposed extractive and abstractive systems, only falling
+  * Bert -based models outperform the Lead -3 baseline which is not a * Bert models collectively outperform all previously proposed extractive and abstractive systems, only falling
-  * BertSum E XT performs best which is not entirely surprising;
+  * BertSum Ext performs best which is not entirely surprising;
     CNN/DailyMail summaries are somewhat extractive and even abstractive models are prone to copying sentences from the source document when trained on this dataset (See+ 2017).
 Perhaps unsurprisingly we observe that
-  * larger versions of B ERT lead to performance improvements and that interval embeddings bring only slight gains
+  * larger versions of Bert lead to performance improvements and that interval embeddings bring only slight gains
 * Table 3 presents results on the NYT dataset
   * Following the evaluation protocol in Durrett+ (2016), we use limited-length ROUGE Recall, where predicted summaries are truncated to the length of the gold summaries.
-Again, we report the performance of the O RACLE upper bound and
+Again, we report the performance of the Oracle upper bound and
-L EAD -3 baseline.
+Lead -3 baseline.
 The second block in the table contains previously proposed extractive models as well as our own Transformer baseline.
 C OM PRESS (Durrett+ 2016) is an ILP-based model which combines compression and anaphoricity constraints.
 The third block includes abstractive models from the literature, and our Transformer baseline
-  * B ERT -based models outperform previously proposed approaches.
+  * Bert -based models outperform previously proposed approaches.
 On this
-  * abstractive B ERT models generally perform better compared to BertSum E XT , almost approaching O RACLE performance
+  * abstractive Bert models generally perform better compared to BertSum Ext , almost approaching Oracle performance
 * Table 4 summarizes our results on the XSum dataset
   * highly abstractive (see Table 1) consisting of a single sentence
   * Extractive models here perform poorly as corroborated by the
   * low performance of the
-    LEAD baseline (which simply selects the leading sentence ) ORACLE (which selects a single-best sentence in each document)
+    LEAD baseline (which simply selects the leading sentence) ORACLE (which selects a single-best sentence in each document)
   * we do not report results for extractive models on this dataset